4 Min Read

 Spain in particular has seen a rise in confidence.

-The IPO of travel company eDreams Odigeo in April will be Spain's first corporate listing since Bankia
+The IPO of travel company eDreams Odigeo in April will be Spain's first corporate listing since Bankia in 2011.

 Market watchers say momentum is feeding morale.

 "When the equity markets get working people start trusting each other," said Kate Ball-Dodd, a partner at law firm Mayer Brown who advises on M&A and IPOs.
 "There is an understanding that it's OK to exit."

 Goldman Sachs led the global ECM rankings by value, with 82 deals totalling $18.6 billion, followed by Morgan Stanley with 92 deals totalling $14.3 billion.

 IPO activity also jumped in Asia - the value of deals there more than tripled to $13.1 billion in the first quarter of 2014 - but concerns about mainland China's slower economic growth kept a lid on activity and prompted some disappointing debuts.